 - Create a supportive culture – Educate and empower your leaders in the benefits of flexible working, and train line managers to implement it effectively.
 Timewise offer training and consultancy that can support this process.

 - Start as you mean to go on – Don’t just offer senior flexible roles to your own employees.
 Including the fact that you are open to discussing flexibility in your job adverts will immediately widen your candidate pool.
-Signing up to the Hire Me My Way campaign will also publicise your willingness to be flexible to attract the best candidates.

 The future is flexible; and the most successful employers are already adapting to more flexible ways of working.
 By demonstrating your willingness to do so, both internally and externally, you’ll ensure that your company doesn’t get left behind.